Site Index • Wiki • Blog

 client.
 However, ABA's and Willick's and Sullivan's position are

-not in defense of a client.
-The position is taken a priori, in
+not in defense of a particular client.
+The position is taken a

 public, advocating to invade military retirement actively earned